Getting Started

 What Trailkeep is not

 Trailkeep does not send SOS or dispatch emergency services — that is what a PLB or satellite communicator (Garmin inReach, SPOT) is for.
-The safety timer handles check-ins and automatic alerts to your emergency contacts.
-Satellite SMS extends that to dead zones.
+The Safety Timer handles return-by monitoring, optional check-ins, and automatic alerts to your emergency contacts.
+Check in by text extends check-ins to dead zones.
 But if you are incapacitated and cannot send anything at all, a dedicated SOS device is what gets rescue services moving.